We’ve got another Common Core “politicizing” alert coming out of another legislator at the NC General Assembly.

 Texts/Instructional Material: $87.6 million

 The Department of Public Instruction has not provided an estimated of implementing and maintaining Common Core, nor, has it said who will bear the costs.
 As the bulk of these costs, will likely fall on North Carolina taxpayers, they will inevitably compete with other priorities such as pay increases for teachers.

 Follow the Data

-Federally funded Smarter Balanced Assessment Consortium has developed national tests and RttT Grant Conditions that requires student level data collected be made available to the U.S. Department of Education.
+Federally funded Smarter Balanced Assessment Consortium has developed national tests and RttT Grant Conditions that require student-level data collected be made available to the U.S. Department of Education.

 6) The Grantee must provide timely and complete access to any and all data collected at the State level to ED or its designated program monitors, technical assistance providers, or researcher partners, and to GAO, and the auditors conducting the audit required by CFR section 80.26.